kristoferssolo/solorice/config/yazi/plugins/augment-command.yazi/README.md

 - Automatically extracts and enters archive files, with support for skipping directories that contain only one subdirectory in the extracted archive.
   This can be disabled by setting `enter_archives` to `false` in the configuration.
   This feature requires the
   [`7z` or `7zz` command](https://github.com/p7zip-project/p7zip)
   to be present to extract the archives.
-- If the archive file contains only a single file, the command will automatically extract it to the current directory instead of creating a folder for the contents of the archive.
+- If the extracted archive file contains other archive files in it, those archives will be automatically extracted, keeping the directory structure of the archive if the archive doesn't only contain a single archive file.
-  If this extracted file is also an archive file, the command will automatically extract its contents before deleting it.
   This feature requires the
   [`file` command](https://www.darwinsys.com/file/)
   to detect the mime type of the extracted file,